What is Livalo?

 Livalo side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Livalo: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Livalo: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Also call your doctor at once if you have: